EPC ORDINATION QUALIFICATIONS

 THE OFFICE OF MINISTER

-Individuals who fill this office should, according to Scripture, have certain qualifications.
+Individuals who fill this office should, according to Scripture, meet certain qualifications.
 They should be sound in the faith and have an aptitude for teaching.
 Their lives should reflect holiness and discipline that brings honor to Christ and which causes them to be well regarded by those outside the church.
 They should have wisdom, discretion, and adequate training to equip them for their task.
 (EPC Book of Government 10.2).

 Assuming that the individual meets the biblical qualifications and has an inner sense of call, the process for becoming an ordained minister in the EPC involves:

 • Being a member of an EPC congregation for at least six months.

 • Receiving Session endorsement as a person called to be a minister of the Word.